devsecopsgirl/internship-appsecco/docs/deployment-of-suitecrm.md

 In this stage git repository of SuiteCRM is cloned.

 * **Build :**
-In the build stage, application is built and dependencies are installed using  `composer install` in the build stage on the Jenkins VM.
+In the build stage, application is built and dependencies are installed using  `composer` in the build stage on the Jenkins VM.
 This loads all the dependencies that the app (SuiteCRM) requires.

 * **Deploying App to production server:**
 In this stage, the files are deployed from Jenkins to production VM and also removed the files of suitecrm from production server as it might cause conflict in between the files.